01 of 10

 - For best results, always cut the tails first--the center portion of the joint that is shaped like a fish tail.
 It is much easier to take a bit more off of the pins than to adjust the tails.
 Set up your dovetail jig for cutting tails, and place the end of one of the two side pieces into the jig.
 Center the jig appropriately and cut the tails, again following the instructions that accompany your dovetail jig).

 - After the first tail has been cut, turn the stock 180 degrees and place the opposite side into the jig.
 Be certain that the side of the board that was facing you when you cut the first set of tails is the same side of the board that faces you now.
-(While this isn't critical when cutting the tails, it is vitally important when cutting the pins, so it is advisable to get into the habit early.)

 - Once you've finished cutting the tails on both ends of one side piece, complete the opposite side piece in the same manner.